NorthernStars/MR-Schematics/LiPo-Charger MultiBoard/README.md

 =======================
 This charger consists of several small 50x50mm board that can get connected to each other to build a charger station of your preferred size.
 * The charger board includes charging circuits for charging two LiPo batteries with ~200mA/battery.
 * The supply board is for connecting the charger boards to a 5V power suplly.
+Maximum output current ist 5.0A.
+It's recommended to use max.
+10 charger boards at one supply board.

 Order online
 ------------